 Director for Academic Affairs

 Phil.
 Rehabilitation Institute Foundation, Inc.

-- Photocopy of PT Transcript of Records and Diploma
+- Copy of PT Transcript of Records and Diploma

-- Photocopy of Credentialing Evaluation Report, if available
+- Copy of Credentialing Evaluation Report, if available

 This course describes the concept and theories of culture and focuses on developing cultural competency and language proficiency, as well as anger management and conflict resolution.
 It also includes the understanding of Philippine culture, American culture, and Western culture and respecting other cultures.